einar-hjortdal/wareme/packages/raf-nexus/README.md

 # raf-nexus

 RafNexus allows you to centralize requestAnimationFrame calls in one async loop.
+RafNexus is highly optimized for performance.

 ## Usage